 Most, however, combine consultancy work with teaching and research within universities or colleges throughout the UK and abroad, or work in other areas of psychology, for example clinical or occupational.

 Similarly, exercise psychologists tend to combine consultancy with teaching and research.
 You may get involved in GP exercise referral, cardiac rehabilitation schemes or work within the NHS or private healthcare providers.
 You could also work in a prison or psychiatric setting or in workplaces, setting up and evaluating exercise programmes for staff.

 - Jobs.ac.uk - for teaching and research posts.

 - UK Sport

-Psychologists looking to work in consultancy need to establish contacts and build networks, even during Masters courses, as referrals are often by word of mouth or facilitated through contacts with GP surgeries or other health professionals.
+If you're looking to work in consultancy you'll need to establish a network of contacts during your training and beyond, as referrals are often by word of mouth or facilitated through contacts with GP surgeries or other health professionals.

-All practising sport and exercise psychologists are required to register with the Health & Care Professions Council (HCPC).
-Registration renewal takes place on a two-year cycle and applicants for renewal must sign a professional declaration.
+All practising sport and exercise psychologists are required to register with the HCPC (Health & Care Professions Council).
+Registration renewal takes place every two years and applicants for renewal must sign a professional declaration.
 Contact the HCPC for further information.

 Opportunities for advancement exist both within professional practice and through research within an academic environment.

 Within the field of sport psychology, you may decide to become a consultant and build up your own client base and business.
 You will typically combine consultancy work with teaching and research or with other work in areas such as clinical and occupational psychology.